Saigon Exhibition and Convention Center: Access

 The center is located about 45 minutes from Tan Son Nhat International Airport in the south by the city main north-sound axis road and 40km in the west of the upcoming Long Thanh International Airport via the Ring Road 2 (Phú Mỹ Bridge) and Ho Chi Minh City–Long Thanh–Dau Giay Expressway.

-The MRTs directly connect to it are Line 6, 7 and 10, a high-speed line connect with Cần Giờ district has a terminus that cross with Line 6; all are believed to be inaugurated in late 2027.
+The MRTs directly connect to it are Lines 6, 7, and 10, a high-speed line from Ben Thanh station connect with Cần Giờ district has a potential Tân Thuận station that near Cả Cấm Bridge on Nguyễn Lương Bằng Boulevard and it just 700 meters away from the SECC; all are believed to be inaugurated in late 2027.
 It is also accessible via various bus routes.